naamach/WiseGCN/README.md

 ## Additional utilities

-You can use `wisegcn` to check the healpix probability of a specific location (based on RA, Dec only, not taking the distance into account).
+You can use `wisegcn` to check the healpix probability of a specific location (based on RA, Dec only, not taking the distance into account), and the localization sky area.
 These utilities are also Python 2.7 compatible.

 ### Get healpix probability based on location